-A student is eligible for special instructional programs for the Ggifted from kindergarten through grade 12 if the student meets one of these criteria:
+A student is eligible for special instructional programs for the gifted from kindergarten through grade 12 if the student meets one of these criteria:

-- The student demonstrates: - The need for a special program.

-- A majority of characteristics of Ggifted students according to a standard scale or checklist. - Superior intellectual development as measured by an intelligence quotient of two standard deviations or more above the mean on an individually administered standardized test of intelligence. - The student is a member of an underrepresented group and meets the criteria specified in an approved school district plan for increasing the participation of underrepresented groups in programs for students who are Ggifted.
+- The student demonstrates: - The need for a special program. - A majority of characteristics of gifted students according to a standard scale or checklist. - Superior intellectual development as measured by an intelligence quotient of two standard deviations or more above the mean on an individually administered standardized test of intelligence. - The student is a member of an underrepresented group and meets the criteria specified in an approved school district plan for increasing the participation of underrepresented groups in programs for students who are gifted.
 Underrepresented groups are defined in Rule 6A-6.03019, F.A.C., as students with limited English proficiency or students from low socio-economic status families.

 When a student is determined eligible for this program, an Educational Plan (EP) is developed.
-In grades K-6, Clay County District Schools utilizes the research based Gifted Enrichment Model as the best way to meet the depth and complex needs of elementary students who are Ggifted.
+In grades K-6, Clay County District Schools utilizes the research based Gifted Enrichment Model as the best way to meet the depth and complex needs of elementary students who are gifted.
 In grades 7-8, junior high schools may utilize academic content courses or provide support facilitation.
-Students who are Ggifted articulating from grade 8 to 9 will have an Educational Plan articulation meeting to address appropriate services.
+Students who are gifted articulating from grade 8 to 9 will have an Educational Plan articulation meeting to address appropriate services.

-In order to ensure that Exceptional Student Education Services are provided for all students who are Ggifted, the following principles should guide decision making:
+In order to ensure that Exceptional Student Education Services are provided for all students who are gifted, the following principles should guide decision making:

-- The Educational Plan (EP) drives the Ggifted service; students must attend the Ggifted class, or receive the Ggifted services, as they do any other required instruction.
-Participation in Ggifted classes cannot be used as a reward. - The Educational Plan identifies the amount of time a student receives instruction with the Ggifted teacher.
-If any changes are needed to the Educational Plan EP, individual EP meetings must be held (including the parent/guardian) to address the changes.
-The changes must be described in Present Level of Educational Performance. - Students who attend Ggifted Eenrichment classes are responsible for concepts covered in their general education class.
-The general education teacher should try to schedule critical lectures, presentations of new material, and tests at a time when the Ggifted students are present.
-Any critical material covered when the Ggifted students are receiving their required Ggifted service will be provided to students upon their return to class. - Students who are Gifted attending an enrichment class are NOT required to make up classwork or homework missed while participating in activities with the Gifted teacher.
+The EP drives the gifted service; students must attend the gifted class, or receive the gifted services, as they do any other required instruction.
+Participation in gifted classes cannot be used as a reward.

+- The Educational Plan identifies the amount of time a student receives instruction with the gifted teacher.
+If any changes are needed to the EP, individual EP meetings must be held (including the parent/guardian) to address the changes.
+The changes must be described in Present Level of Educational Performance. - Students who attend gifted enrichment classes are responsible for concepts covered in their general education class.
+The general education teacher should try to schedule critical lectures, presentations of new material, and tests at a time when the gifted students are present.
+Any critical material covered when the gifted students are receiving their required gifted service will be provided to students upon their return to class. - Students who are gifted attending an enrichment class are NOT required to make up classwork or homework missed while participating in activities with the gifted teacher.
 Additionally, missed classwork must not be assigned as homework.
-However, the students may be held responsible for key concepts covered during their absence. - Middle school students who attend a Gifted class for content instruction receive their grade for that subject from the Gifted teacher. - In order to be considered an ESE service, all Ggifted classes (Eenrichment classes at elementary school or Ggifted academic content courses at the junior high school) must be taught by a Ggifted Eendorsed Teacher and the classes must be comprised of only students who are Ggifted.
+However, the students may be held responsible for key concepts covered during their absence. - Middle school students who attend a gifted class for content instruction receive their grade for that subject from the gifted teacher. - In order to be considered an ESE service, all gifted classes (enrichment classes at elementary school or gifted academic content courses at the junior high school) must be taught by a gifted endorsed teacher and the classes must be comprised of only students who are gifted.